Baselining Network-Wide Traffic by Time-Frequency Constrained Stable Principal Component Pursuit: Methodology

-where $U\Sigma V^{\top}$ is the singular value decomposition (SVD) of $G^{A}$, $\mathcal{P}_{B(\delta_{1},\delta_{2},\delta_{3})}$ is the projection operator to $B(\delta_{1},\delta_{2},\delta_{3})$, and $\mathcal{S}_{\epsilon}$ is the soft-thresholding operator with parameter $\epsilon$ \cite{Wang_2012}.
+where $U\Sigma V^{\top}$ is the singular value decomposition (SVD) of $G^{A}$, $\mathcal{P}_{B(\delta_{1},\delta_{2},\delta_{3})}$ is the projection operator to $B(\delta_{1},\delta_{2},\delta_{3})$, and $\mathcal{S}_{\epsilon}$ is the soft-thresholding operator with parameter $\epsilon>0$ \cite{Wang_2012}.
 For each $X\in\mathbb{R}^{T\times P}$, $\mathcal{S}_{\epsilon}[X] \in\mathbb{R}^{T\times P} $ and it satisifies

-Algorithm \ref{algo1} presents the APG algorithm for SPCP-TFC, moreover, the following theorem proves that Algorithm \ref{algo1} has the $O(1/k^{2})$ convergence rate.
+Based on these discussions, we present the APG algorithm for SPCP-TFC in Algorithm \ref{algo1}, and some of its initializations are borrowed from \cite{Lin_2009}.
+The setting of $\beta$ is discussed in Section 3, actually, our experiment result is stable in a large range of $\beta$ values.
+Moreover, the following theorem proves that Algorithm \ref{algo1} has the $O(1/k^{2})$ convergence rate.
 Since the proof of this theorem is quite close to Theorem 4.4 in \cite{Beck_2009}, we omit it and directly summarize this result:

 \textbf{Theorem 1} \emph{Let $F(A,E,N)=\overline{\mu}g(A,E,N)+f(A,E,N)$.
 Then for all $k>k_{0}=\left\lceil\log\left(\frac{\mu_{0}}{\overline{\mu}}\right)/\log\left(\frac{1}{\eta}\right)\right\rceil$, we have